I didn't receive the item I purchased or it's different from the description. How do I report the problem?

 If you have trouble with a purchase, you can communicate directly with your seller by opening a dispute in our Resolution Center.

 If you purchased the item on eBay, use the eBay Resolution Center.
-If you purchased the item on a site other than eBay, use the PayPal Resolution Center.

 There are 2 kinds of disputes: